vmasich/ulook/README.md

 - It is designed with a potential for the future optimization.
-Additional *Data Store types* can be added, for example a *Cache with Hit counters* for the most repeated lookups, and "Blum Filters" which will be even faster than Cache.
+Additional *Data Store types* can be added, for example a *Cache with Hit counters* for the most repeated lookups, and "Bloom Filters" which will be even faster than Cache.

 - The *Cache Nodes* can be prepared as a background process using data from the Data Store, or on the specialized nodes for the counters